-Section 101 identifies which buildings and structures come under its purview and Section 102 references other ICC codes as applicable.
-Section 103 establishes the duties and powers of the code official, requires that compliance and enforcement be part of the enforcement of other ICC codes listed in Section 102.4, and grants authority to the code official to make inspections.
+Section 101 identifies which buildings and structures come under its purview and Section 102 references other adopted I-Codes as applicable.
+Section 103 establishes the duties and powers of the code official, including enforcement and the authority granted to the code official to make inspections.
 Section 105 provides guidance to the code official in the approval of materials, methods of construction, designs, systems and innovative approaches where they are not specifically prescribed in the IgCC.
-As the IgCC is an overlay code, Section 106, in conjunction with Section 101.2, requires that permits be issued under other ICC codes.
+Section 106 identifies the permitting process.

 The provisions of Chapter 1 also establish the rights and privileges of the design professional, contractor and property owner.

-The green building code is intended to be adopted as a legally enforceable document and it cannot be effective without adequate provisions for its administration and enforcement.
+The IgCC is intended to be adopted as a legally enforceable document and it cannot be effective without adequate provisions for its administration and enforcement.

-Chapter 2 Definitions.
-All terms that are defined in the code are listed alphabetically in Chapter 2.
-Terms are defined in Chapter 2.
+Chapter 3 Definitions, Abbreviations and Acronyms.
+All terms that are defined in the code are listed alphabetically in Chapter 3.
 Codes are technical documents and every word, term and punctuation mark can impact the meaning of the code text and the intended results.
 The code often uses terms that have a unique meaning in the code and that code meaning can differ substantially from the ordinarily understood meaning of the term as used outside of the code.
-Where understanding of a term’s definition is especially key to or necessary for understanding a particular code provision, the term is shown in italics wherever it appears in the code.
-However, this is true only for those terms that have a meaning that is unique to the code.
-In other words, the generally understood meaning of a term or phrase might not be sufficient or consistent with the meaning prescribed by the code; therefore, it is essential that the code-defined meaning be known.
+Where a definition is provided for understanding a particular code provision, the term is shown in italics wherever it appears in the code.
+The generally understood meaning of a term or phrase might not be sufficient or consistent with the meaning prescribed by the code; therefore, it is essential that the codedefined meaning be known.